cth/QsubCmds.jl/README.md

 jobid=qsub(myjob)
 ```

-What happens is that a shell script will be created and launched using the cluster submission program, e.g., `qsub`.
-This will immediately return the `jobid`.
-To wait for the job to finish, use `qwait`, e.g.,
+This not block, but will immediately return the `jobid`.
+Usually, this is what is wanted since such jobs
+may be rather time-consuming.
+However, to wait for the job to finish, we can use `qwait` which blocks until
+the job finished, e.g.,

 ```julia
 qwait(jobid)
 ```

+Note that `qwait` currently does not provide any indication of whether the job was successfully run.

-It is possible to specify dependencies, i.e., jobs that must finish before another can commence, and to parse arbitrary options to `qsub` like in the example below:
+It is also possible to specify dependencies, i.e., jobs that must finish before another can commence, and to parse arbitrary options to `qsub` like in the example below:

 ```julia
 jobid=qsub(myjob2, depends=[myjob1], options=["-l pe smp 4"])